Skip to content

 For family members (wife/husband, civil partner, children, parents) of EU nationals, visa exemption or visa requirement depends on which nationality they have.
 However, family members do have the right to enter the country.
 This means that in principle, it is not allowed to deny them the option to enter Austria (with a visa, if necessary).

-For life partners (unmarried partners in a permanent relationship) of EU nationals who are third-country nationals, visa exemption or visa requirement depends on which nationality they have.
+For third-country nationals who are life partners (unmarried partners in a permanent relationship) of EU nationals, the visa exemption or visa requirement depends on which nationality they have.

 The following EU nationals are permitted to remain in Austria for longer than three months: